Aidar5/nattoeng/docs/source/book/18_db/sqlite.rst

 .. note::

-    The word SQL server is not used here because the server is not needed there - all the functionality that is embedded in the SQL server is implemented inside the library (and therefore within the program that uses it).
+    The word SQL server is not used here because server is not needed there - all functionality that is embedded in SQL server is implemented inside the library (and therefore within program that uses it).

 SQLite CLI